 At MIS Elementary, we focus on basic academic learning and socialization skills, introducing children to the broad range of knowledge, skill and behaviors that they need to succeed in life, particularly, in secondary school.

 To ensure all students are ready for success, MIS had adopted Common Core Curriculum Standards that establish clear, consistent guidelines for what every student should know and be able to do in math and English language arts from kindergarten through 12th grade.
-In general, students learn mathematics, English proficiency (such as basic grammar, spelling, and vocabulary), and fundamentals of other subjects.
-From grade one to grade four, the classes are self-contained as the students remain in one classroom throughout the school day, except for physical education, library, art and other elective classes.
+From grade one to grade three, the classes are self-contained as the students remain in one classroom throughout the school day, except for physical education, library, art, and other elective classes.
 Grade five follows departmentalized structure where all the subjects are taught by specialist teachers.